cfengine/documentation/reference/masterfiles-policy-framework/cfe_internal-enterprise-federation.markdown

 tags: [reference, MPF, cfe_internal, federated reporting]
 ---

-This directory contains assets related to the function and configuration of [CFEngine Enterprise Federated Reporting][Federated Reporting].
+This directory contains assets related to the function and configuration of [CFEngine Enterprise Federated reporting][Federated reporting].